Review

 As her husband Martin, Tim Byron had brilliant comic timing making the audience in all the right places.
 He acted the role with everything he had and what I particularly loved about his performance was towards the end when he became more vulnerable.
 By the end of the he show he became charming and his tone, especially his voice, completely changed and it was great to watch.

-As daughter Sophie, Jessica Stearl had great stage presence and delivered her lines with clarity.
+As daughter Sophie, Jessica Sterle had great stage presence and delivered her lines with clarity.
 As the confused young girl, I found her physicality in showing her emotions a particular highlight.
 She showed poise and charisma in her performance which is highly admirable.

 As Pete the plumber, I really loved Rhys Carter’s anxious portrayal as he always tried to impress Sophie with little gestures and his ability to fix the sink.
 As the show went on his frustration with Sophie grew and I loved his ability to ease into different emotions and go on the emotional roller coaster his character had to go through.